archna-v/Dravidian_Language_Classification/README.md

-Abusive Language Detection in Kannada and Tulu Code-Mixed Tex 📌 Project Overview
+Abusive Language Detection in Kannada and Tulu Code-Mixed Text 📌 Project Overview

 This project focuses on detecting abusive and offensive language in Kannada and Tulu code-mixed social media comments.
 Low-resource Dravidian languages present unique challenges such as data scarcity, code-mixing, spelling variations, and transliteration issues.